Yuelioi/docs-v3/Ue/blueprint/en/Virtual Camera/Get Style for Connection Point by Class.md

 ---
-display_name: Get Style for Connection Point by Class
+title: Get Style for Connection Point by Class
 order: 41
 ---
 ## Navigation